Buhl Building (Pittsburgh, Pennsylvania)

 The Buhl Building is a historic commercial building in downtown Pittsburgh, Pennsylvania, United States.
-Built in 1913 in the Italianate style, the building is faced with multi-colored terra cotta tiles.
+Built in 1913 in the Chicago school (architecture) style, the building is faced with multi-colored terra cotta tiles.

 It was added to the National Register of Historic Places on January 3, 1980.
-As well, it is listed as a landmark by the Pittsburgh History and Landmarks Foundation.
+It is also listed as a landmark by the Pittsburgh History and Landmarks Foundation.